 cannot be my disciple.”

 - Here we can see another meaning of the narrow gate (Lk 13:24) that leads to salvation.
 Two weeks ago we saw it as doing good.
 Now we can see the narrow gate is the very person of Christ.
-Love for him has to come before everything.
+Love for him has to come before every other love or desire.
 This means we have to renounce anything that is in conflict with Christ’s will.

 - If there is a conflict between Christ and your possessions, you must renounce those goods.